tobinjt/johntobin.ie/content/blog/Hugo_tips.md

 `.Summary` to `.Content`; here is [the resulting file](https://github.com/tobinjt/hugo-coder/blob/my-changes/layouts/_default/rss.xml) if you would prefer to just copy it.

+## Inconsistently capitalised tags cause churn

+When tags are inconsistently capitalised Hugo will use a random tag, causing unnecessary changes in output from run to run and breaking external links.
+I use a git pre-commit check to detect inconsistently capitalised tags and block the commit, see [Git pre-commits](/blog/git-pre-commits/) for more information.

 ## Automating common operations